Keeping good records

 The critical things to record (besides eggs, space, and stores) are the details of manipulations and aberrations, their temperament, varroa status, and whether the queen is marked.

-Numbering hives is handy if you have a few.
-Some people use the number tag to designate the queen so that they can track her if she moves hives.
+If you have a few hives numbering them is handy.
+Some people use the number tag to designate each queen so that they can track her if she moves hives.
 I mark them according to their position.

-Records helps decide which queens to breed from.
+Records helps decide which queens to use for breeding.

 For example, award points (0-10) that define their docility, (although some behaviours, like following, need weighting).